 593b.All developments will need to be planned and designed in line with Sustainable Transport Hierarchy.
 In the first instance, opportunities to reduce the need to travel should be maximised, including through the provision of ancillary facilities on site and through measures that enable people to work from home, such as high speed broadband.
 Development should be located, and intensified, in areas which are already well served by public transport and have access to a range of local facilities within waking and cycling distance.
-This is in line with the NPPF principle to 'actively manage patterns of growth to make fullest possible use of public transport, walking and cycling, and focus significant development in locations which are or can be made sustainable.'
+This is in line with the NPPF principle to 'actively manage patterns of growth' so that 'significant development should be focused on locations which are or can be made sustainable, through limiting the need to travel and offering a genuine choice of transport modes'

 593c.Masterplans must be designed to prioritise active travel and micro-mobility modes, including e-bikes and e-scooters, over private car usage.
 Gear Change sets out the UK Government's vision for cycling and walking to be the natural choice of many journeys, with half of all journeys in towns and cities being cycled or walked by 2030.
 LTN1/20 provides clear unequivocal guidance for Local Authorities, Developers and Highways Engineers on designing high quality cycle infrastructure to support the realisation of this bold vision.
 All new developments will be expected to be designed in line with current national guidance and best practice.

 Masterplan layouts are expected to be designed to include direct and legible routes, with residential streets designed to a 20mph speed limit to enhance pedestrian and cycle safety and limit severance.
 Measures need to be included to limit through traffic in residential areas and keep traffic to main routes, potentially including modal filters or other techniques to create low traffic neighbourhoods.
 Bus permeability and associated facilities should be incorporated into development proposals where they support the public transport network as a whole, and suitable pedestrian facilities must be provided for people of all abilities to access bus services, either on or off-site.
-Shared mobility opportunities will need to be should be explored and accommodated, with the aim of reducing car ownership whilst also maintaining personal mobility.
+Shared mobility opportunities will need to be should be explored and accommodated, with the aim of reducing car ownership whilst also maintaining personal mobility

 593d.Developments will be required to connect into surrounding infrastructure and contribute to new and improved walking, cycling and public transport facilities.
 Sustainable transport facilities will be required to be put in place as early as possible to ensure that opportunities for sustainable transport are available to support early occupiers in establishing sustainable travel patterns.
 Formulation of transport strategies for developments will be expected to use the "Decide and Provide" methodology, identifying desirable sustainable travel patterns and providing the opportunities to enable them to be achieved.
-Sustainable transport measures will be promoted and prioritised ahead of increases to traffic capacity, which will only be accepted once sustainable transport opportunities have been exhausted or where there is a significant risk to safety. accepted once sustainable transport opportunities have been exhausted or where there is a significant risk to safety.
+Sustainable transport measures will be promoted and prioritised ahead of increases to traffic capacity, which will only be accepted once sustainable transport opportunities have been exhausted or where there is a significant risk to safety.